sfc-gh-DShaw98/cortex-code-cli-workshop/README.md

 ### Phase 4: Execute and Validate

 Follow the same execution steps as the core workshop:
-1. Bootstrap objects (update schema to CUSTOM)
-2. Upload files to stage
+1. Upload files to `@WORKSHOP_DB.CUSTOM.DATA_STAGE`
-3. Execute SQL scripts in order
+2. Execute SQL scripts in order
-4. Test the agent with industry-specific questions
+3. Test the agent with industry-specific questions

 ---